Whatโs this all about?

 This evolved into a lifelong hobby: Art Journals, in various forms, have been a constant in my life.
 The scrapbooks, sketchbooks and journals that Iโve kept over the years each signify a specific period in my life.
 Flipping back through those books is like stepping into a time machine!
 Struggles and triumphs are collected and preserved between celebrations and nostalgia.

-Along with Recycled Art Journals and the smaller Screen-Printed Pocket Journals, PAPERCUTS is home to one-of-a-kind Recycled Paper Packs available in a spectrum of colors.
+What Does PAPERCUTS handmade Offer?
+Along with Recycled Art Journals and the smaller Screen-Printed Pocket Journals, PAPERCUTS is home to one-of-a-kind Recycled Paper Packs available in a spectrum of colors and various themes.
 Theyโre designed to coordinate with the journals, but each pack is completely unique.
 Youโll also find Recycled and Repurposed Ephemera such as game cards and postage stamps.

+As we continue to grow, weโre increasing our focus on classes and workshops, (both in person and digitally,) to encourage and empower people as they begin to explore the world of Art Journaling.
 Iโm particularly interested in teaching people about Art Journaling and the profound impact that making space for creativity, exploration and introspection can have.

-I truly believe that Art Journaling as a practice can be a major part of healthy self-care.
+The Bigger Picture I truly believe that Art Journaling as a practice can be a major part of healthy self-care.
 Art Journaling gives us the opportunity to relax, reflect + record, which allows us to connect with ourselves, to intentionally create time and space for introspection.
 It can also be a place to track our accountability, to record our progress and to see the patterns and habits that emerge over time!

 Art Journaling, as a self-care exercise, can be a part of mindfulness meditation practice.
 Art Journaling can be therapeutic and healing after trauma or during recovery, as one part of self-lead or professionally-guided therapy.
-I believe that Art Journaling, as an outlet free of expectations or judgement, can be a liberating safe space, even (or perhaps especially!) for creative professionals who suffer from burnout or writerโs block.
+I believe that Art Journaling, as an outlet free of expectations or judgment, can be a liberating safe space, even (or perhaps especially!) for creative professionals who suffer from burnout or writerโs block.

 Your Art Journal can be the place where you warm up, a place to stretch your creative muscles, to try out new techniques, practice skills and maybe even push yourself outside of your artistic comfort zone.